LBHackney-IT/lbh-income-api/README.md

   5.1.
 On Circle CI, the hash is shown on the right-hand side of the page, under 'Triggered by'.
   5.2.
 Compare this with the hash shown in the commits list.
 6. Once you are happy, click 'Rerun workflow' on Circle CI.
+7. There are **manual stages** that need to be triggered within the workflow.
+Remember to do this, or the new commit will not make it to production.

 ### Connection to Universal Housing